revolist/revogrid/readme.md

 ## Contributing

-If you have any idea, feel free to open an issue to discuss a new feature, or fork Splitpanes and submit your changes back to me.
+If you have any idea, feel free to open an issue to discuss a new feature, or fork RevoGrid and submit your changes back to me.